auth0-samples/auth0-angularjs2-systemjs-sample/09-MFA/README.md

 # MFA

 This example shows how to add ***MultiFactor Authentication*** to your `Auth0` authentication flow.
-You just need to config your auth0 account to add MFA and then make a login.
+To enable MFA in your Auth0 account, go to the [Multifactor Authentication section](https://manage.auth0.com/#/guardian) of the management area and enable either Push Notifications or SMS.
 There is no need of extra code configuration.

 You can read a quickstart for this sample [here](https://auth0.com/docs/quickstart/spa/angular2/09-mfa)